ioseph01/Project-2---CECS-326/README.md

 Main DiningServer Server acts as a fork/chopsticks & philosopher manager.
 Forks/chopsticks are stored in a vector and claimed by philosophers by turning into the philosopher id.

 In main, a philosopher process defines the lifetime and decision tree of each philosopher.
+Uses Dijkstra's solution where philosophers only get forks when both are available.

 Also in main, the number of rounds is currently 10: `#define ROUNDS 10`, and the current thinking and eating time is `random_int(1,5)`.